GoogleCloudPlatform/slurm-gcp/docs/images.md

 - [cuda](https://developer.nvidia.com/cuda-toolkit)
   - Limited to x86_64 only
   - Latest CUDA and NVIDIA
-  - NVIDIA 470 and CUDA 11.4.4 installed on hpc-centos-7-k80 variant image for
-    compatibility with K80 GPUs.
 - [lustre](https://www.lustre.org/)
   - Only supports x86_64
   - Client version 2.12-2.15 depending on the package available for the image